Psychotherapy & Counselling. FAQ

 Why Consult a Psychotherapist or Counsellor?

-Just as we sometimes experience physical problems and need to see a physician, there are times when we feel psychologically or emotionally under the weather and need professional help.
+Just as we sometimes experience physical problems and need to see a physician, there are times when we feel psychologically or emotionally under the weather and need specialist help.

 Psychological and emotional problems are painful, distressing and often lonely experiences.
-We may be feeling very anxious, sensitive and vulnerable; and sometimes at the end of our tether.
-So, the skills of the specialist we seek are not limited to technical expertise but include compassion, empathy and professionalism born from personal experience.
-Learning to understand with both our mind and also our heart is the Holistic approach to healing.
+We may be feeling overwhelmed, anxious, sensitive and vulnerable; and sometimes at the end of our tether.
+So, the skills of the specialist we seek are not limited to psychological expertise but includes compassion, empathy and professionalism born from personal experience.
+Learning to understand with both our mind and also our body is the Holistic approach to healing.

-Working through psychological and emotional difficulties or simply learning to cope with our problems is at the heart of psychotherapy and counselling.
-We learn to improve the management of our thoughts and emotions as we heal our wounds and address our challenges.
+Working through psychological and emotional difficulties and learning to cope with our problems is the goal of psychotherapy.
+We learn to improve the management of our thoughts and emotions as we heal our wounds and address the challenges we inevitably face.

 What Kind of Problems does Psychotherapy Deal With?